cxw620/rust-polyglot/docs/errors.rst

 panics, and ``Result`` / ``?``.

-Do not use panics for anything except unrecoverable discovery of an programming error
+Do not use panics for anything except unrecoverable discovery of a programming error
 (eg, assertion failure).

 ``Result``, ``?``